 No. 2: A Covered Passenger Compartment Is the Way to Go

 No question, Florida is sunny.
 And that’s why families enjoy visiting the sunshine state.
-But too much sun can be difficult if you’re airboating in the everglades with little ones in tow and not used to the sun’s rays in full force.
+But too much sun can be difficult if you’re on an Everglades boat with little ones in tow and not used to the sun’s rays in full force.
 We enjoy a day of sunshine as much as anyone, and that’s why we’ve made it easy to have your cake and eat it too!
 Airboats at Everglades Holiday Park are available with covered (or uncovered) passenger compartments, giving you the added layer of protection you need to get out there and enjoy nature at its finest without letting sunburn or a little rain damper the fun.
-Of course, the view is spectacular from all of our vessels and the covered compartment in no way blocks the sights or sounds that make an Everglades tour so memorable.
+Of course, the view is spectacular from all of our vessels, and the covered compartment in no way blocks the sights or sounds that make an Everglades tour with Everglades National Park airboat tours so memorable.

 No. 3: Viewing Wildlife In a Natural Habitat Is Inspiring

-If a visit to South Florida is in your future and fishing is a favorite pastime, a trip to the Florida Everglades is in order.
-A top fishing locale, the Everglades ecosystem supports Largemouth Bass, Peacock Bass and scores of other native species like Mudfish, Warmouth and Gar.
+If a visit to South Florida is in your future and fishing is a favorite pastime, a trip to the Florida Everglades and Everglades National Park airboat tours is in order.
+A top fishing locale, the Everglades ecosystem supports Largemouth Bass, Peacock Bass, and scores of other native species like Mudfish, Warmouth, and Gar.
 Frequented by seasoned anglers, the Everglades holds the record for the highest number of fish caught per person per hour – and boy do they bite!
-Whether you’re a professional or this is your first experience fishing, here’s how to have the thrill of a lifetime bass fishing in the Everglades with the help of Everglades Holiday Park in Fort Lauderdale.
+Whether you’re a professional or this is your first experience fishing on an Everglades excursion, here’s how to have the thrill of a lifetime bass fishing in the Everglades with the help of Everglades Holiday Park in Fort Lauderdale.

 Catch a Trophy Bass On a Rented Boat or Take a Guided Fishing Tour

 The most convenient way to enjoy bass fishing in the Everglades is to let the professionals at Everglades Holiday Park set you up for success.
-With everything you need, including the boat, tackle and bait, you’ll be on your way in no time exploring the innermost regions of the area.
-Fishing boat rentals at the park are available until 5PM and offer an easy, convenient way to access the area.
-Plus, the park offers a fully stocked bait and tackle store and access to beer, sandwiches and snacks for your trip.
+With everything you need, including the boat, tackle, and bait, you’ll be on your way in no time exploring the innermost regions of the area.
+Everglades boat rentals at the park are available until 5PM and offer an easy, convenient way to access the area.
+Plus, the park offers a fully stocked bait and tackle store and access to beer, sandwiches, and snacks for your trip.

 Get Up Close and Personal With Everglades Wildlife On an Airboat

 South Florida may not be the first destination that comes to mind when planning an environmental walkabout.
 But maybe it should.
-A narrated journey through the Sunshine State’s Everglades is a once in a lifetime adventure, and a powerful reminder of just how spectacular the area truly is.
+A narrated Everglades excursion through the Sunshine State’s Everglades is a once-in-a-lifetime adventure and a powerful reminder of just how spectacular the area truly is.
 If you haven’t considered an Everglades Eco-tour, here are a few reasons why you should.

 Ecotourism In the Florida Everglades Is Unparalleled